• Free shipping on all orders

 Conclusion

-If your cat has a couple of licks of your sherbet, chances are your cat will be just fine.
+If your cat has a couple of licks of your sherbet, chances are that they will be just fine.
 But you shouldn’t go out of your way to give your cat any of this frozen dessert, especially if it contains any harmful ingredients.
 You don’t want to risk your cat becoming sick or worse.
-And as you’ve discovered, they don’t have a sweet tooth anyway, so it is essentially taking a pointless risk.
+As you’ve discovered, they don’t have a sweet tooth, anyway, so it is essentially taking a pointless risk.

 Speak to your vet if you’re at all worried about your cat, particularly if they ingested a large portion of your frozen dessert.
 They have specific dietary requirements, and therefore, there is no need to provide them with any human food, so keep things like sherbet away from your pets.